Zendesk - Update a ticket

 (new fields)

-Depending on what you select from the Add fields drop-down menu, additional fields appear where you can enter new values to overwrite existing values.
-For example, if you select Priority from the Add fields drop-down menu, then the Priority field appears where you can select Low, Normal, High, or Urgent.
+When you select an option from the Add fields drop-down menu, additional fields appear where you can enter new values to overwrite existing values.
+For example, selecting Priority from the Add fields drop-down menu displays options such as Low, Normal, High, or Urgent.

 Aside from custom fields, the following standard fields are available for you to add: